 Banned in China: Similar to the issue with the Forsaken in World of Warcraft, Karthus was redesigned from a skull-faced lich to a withered, shadow-wrapped figure for the Chinese art, due to taboos about representations of skeletons in media.
 The only skins that keep their skull-faced appearances are his Grim Reaper skin (likely because it represents the more abstract personification of death) and his Pentakill skin (for reasons unknown).

 Beam Me Up, Scotty!: Contrary to Memetic Mutation, Garen does not shout "DEMACIA!" when using Judgement (his signature Spin Attack).
-That's a separate skill, Courage, but seeing as how players like to use their defensive self-buff at the same time as getting up close to an enemy, the two are linked together in everyone's heads.
+That's a separate skill, Courage, but because Courage is usually used in combo with Judgement, it comes across as the most widely known case.

 Defictionalization: Ever want to hear Pentakill's music?
 Now you can with their new album, Smite and Ignite, coming out on June 3rd, 2014.